A Huge Problem – Prevented Planting Acres

 Early August Report

-Take a look at my You Tube channel “covercropdave” to watch an interview I have with Brad and TJ.
+Here’s an interview I had with Brad and TJ.

 Have been air seeding some cover-crop for 3 years in late august.